JensBender/rental-price-prediction/README.md

 <!-- SUMMARY -->
 ## Summary
 + **Motivation**: Simplify the process of finding rental properties in Singapore's expensive real estate market by using machine learning to estimate rental prices.
-+ **Data collection**: Scraped 1680 property listings from an online property portal, including information on price, size, address, bedrooms, bathrooms and more.
++ **Data Collection**: Scraped 1680 property listings from an online property portal, including information on price, size, address, bedrooms, bathrooms and more.
-+ **Exploratory data analysis**: Visualized property locations on an interactive map, generated a word cloud to extract insights from property agent descriptions, and examined descriptive statistics, distributions, and correlations.
++ **Exploratory Data Analysis**: Visualized property locations on an interactive map, generated a word cloud to extract insights from property agent descriptions, and examined descriptive statistics, distributions, and correlations.
-+ **Data preprocessing**: Handled missing address data and engineered location-related features using the Google Maps API, extracted property features from agent descriptions and systematically evaluated multiple outlier handling methods.
++ **Data Preprocessing**: Handled missing address data and engineered location-related features using the Google Maps API, extracted property features from agent descriptions and systematically evaluated multiple outlier handling methods.
-+ **Model training**: Trained five machine learning models with baseline configurations, selected an XGBoost regression model with optimized hyperparameters, and achieved a test dataset performance with an RMSE of 995, a MAPE of 0.13, and an R² of 0.90.
++ **Model Training**: Trained five machine learning models with baseline configurations, selected an XGBoost regression model with optimized hyperparameters, and achieved a test dataset performance with an RMSE of 995, a MAPE of 0.13, and an R² of 0.90.
-+ **Model deployment**: Created a web application for serving the XGBoost model using the Flask framework.
++ **Model Deployment**: Created a web application for serving the XGBoost model using the Flask framework.
 Containerized this application using Docker and successfully deployed the Docker container on render.com.

 ### Built With
 * [![Python][Python-badge]][Python-url]